Where to See Big Cats in the Wild

 Where Can You See Jaguars?

 The Amazon rain forest and the world’s largest tropical wetland, the Pantanal, are two great places to seek out the elusive jaguar.
-Join researchers on a GeoEx custom Best of Brazil trip and delve deep into the Pantanal, journeying through woodland savannahs and flooded grasslands where jaguars can be seen hunting along riverbanks and even swimming for fish.
-GeoEx uses Caiman, a refuge and lodging with its own sustainability program.
-This includes the conservation-based Oncafari, which works to habituate jaguars to safari vehicles.
+Delve deep into the Pantanal, journeying through woodland savannahs and flooded grasslands where jaguars can be seen hunting along riverbanks and even swimming for fish.
+Check out Caiman, a refuge and lodging with its own sustainability program.
+These efforts include the conservation-based organization Oncafari, which works to habituate jaguars to safari vehicles.
 Guests can then have the opportunity to view these big cats up-close without the latter feeling threatened, and learn more about the importance of jaguars—and their role in the local ecosystem—in the process.

 * * * * *